Openings at the Michener

 Education and Experience:

-This position description is designed to accurately reflect job duties; however, it may not be all-inclusive and other job related duties may be required.
+*This posting is designed to accurately reflect job duties.
+However, it may not be all-inclusive and other job related duties may be required.

 To apply, please send cover letter, resume, references, and salary requirements to Rebecca Rosen, at email@example.com or mail to James A. Michener Art Museum, Attn: Rebecca Rosen, 138 South Pine Street, Doylestown, PA 18901.
 No phone calls, please.